whme/csshw/README.md

 Key-strokes performed while having the daemon console focussed will be sent to all clients simoultaneously and be replayed by them.<br>
 Focussing a client will cause any key-strokes to be sent to this client only.

+## Download/Installation
+csshW is a portable application and is not installed.<br>
+To download the csshW application refer to the [Releases 📦](https://github.com/whme/csshw/releases) page.

 ## Usage

 ```cmd